What can I do if my life insurance application is declined?

 There may have been a specific health or medical condition (such as obesity, cancer, diabetes or another chronic illness), medical testing or lab results, lifestyle choices (such as risky behaviours like sky diving and extreme sports), criminal records, driving behavior, dangerous occupations, even age, or income, and much more that triggered the decline of your life insurance application.

-Don’t freak out – while many Canadians are quickly approved for life insurance, you are not alone if your application was rejected.
+Don’t freak out – while many Canadians are quickly approved for life insurance, you are not alone if you received a life insurance denial letter.
 While it’s normal to feel angry, resentful, or upset if this happens to you – realize there are always options available.
 Step back, assess your situation, and take the following steps.

 Gather all the information you can.
 Reach out to the insurer or your advisor and ask for information on why you were declined.
 This isn’t a topic where you have to be in the dark.
 The insurance company can provide more detailed information upon your request on whether the decline was due to exam results, medical history, driving record, or some other reason.